 The ETSI is responsible for producing harmonized European standards for telecommunications and radiocommunications equipment.
 These standards which are used for regulative purposes are known as European Norms (prefixed with EN).

 Harmonized standards for radio equipment contain requirements relating to the effective use of the spectrum and avoidance of harmful interference.
 These can be used by manufacturers as part of the conformity assessment process.
 The application of harmonized European standards developed by ETSI is not mandatory, however where they are not applied, a notified body must be consulted.
-The national standardization organizations are obliged by EU law to transpose European Standards for Telecommunications (ETSs or ENs) into national standards, and to withdraw any conflicting national standards.
+The national standardization organizations of EU Member States are obliged by EU law to transpose European Standards for Telecommunications (ETSs or ENs) into national standards, and to withdraw any conflicting national standards.

 With regard to SRDs, ETSI developed four generic standards (EN 300 220; EN 300 330, EN 300 440 and EN 305 550) and a number of specific standards covering specific applications.

-EC and CEPT SRD Regulation in Europe
+CEPT SRD Regulation in Europe

-EC Decision 2006/771/CE (and subsequent amendments) on SRDs and the CEPT ERC Recommendation 70-03 both provide a list of the available bands for SRD applications with associated usage conditions.
+The CEPT ERC Recommendation 70-03 and also the EC Decision 2006/771/CE (and subsequent amendments) on SRDs provide both a list of the available bands for SRD applications with associated usage conditions.
 Alongside a list of the bands and conditions, definitions of the relevant applications are also provided within these documents.

 Based on a permanent Mandate from the European Commission, the CEPT is tasked with regularly updating of the technical Annex of EC Decision 2006/771/EC.
-The work is undertaken by the Short Range Device Maintenance Group (SRD/MG) of CEPT/ECC, which is responsible for setting technical sharing parameters for SRD applications.

-The SRD/MG ensures that sufficient information for compatibility studies has been made available by stakeholders and ETSI.
+The work in CEPT ensures that sufficient information for compatibility studies has been made available by stakeholders and ETSI.
 System reference documents from ETSI (SRdoc) normally trigger the process or contribute to this process by providing valuable information for identifying input parameter for these studies.
 In addition, ETSI Specialist Task Forces (STFs) also can contribute new information.
 In general, this establishes a process of co-regulation in which administrations, industry and operators/users participate to find the best suitable regulatory approach for SRD applications.

 Recommendation CEPT/ERC/REC 70-03 – Relating to the use of short range devices (SRD)